Muddz/UndoRedoList/readme.md

 # UndoRedoList

 An undo-redo data structure based on the concepts of `DoublyLinkedList` and behaves exactly the same way as undo-redo features do in Photoshop and Microsoft Word.
-[Regret](https://github.com/Muddz/Regret) an Android library is uses this data structure.
+[Regret](https://github.com/Muddz/Regret) an Android library also uses this data structure.

 ## How it works